 - Promotes good eye vision – beans contain vitamin A and are a good source of green vegetables that helps us maintain our good eyesight.

-- Helps in weight loss – beans are low in calories, and they are a good and healthy option to pick up when on weight loss journey and looking for healthy diet options.
-As they give energy to the body and, at the same time, aids in weight loss.
+- Helps in weight loss – beans are low in calories, and they are a good and healthy option to pick up when on a weight loss journey and looking for healthy diet options.
+As they give energy to the body and, at the same time, aid in weight loss.

 Square foot gardening pole beans